Dulara Village Blossoms: Silox India’s Miyawaki Green Legacy

 Summary of Plantation Activity

-Silox India’s Miyawaki forest initiative in Dulara, located near the temple, is a transformative step toward achieving key sustainability goals while enhancing the spiritual and ecological value of the area.
+Silox India’s Miyawaki forest initiative in Dulara, located around the Temple, is a transformative step toward achieving key sustainability goals while enhancing the spiritual and ecological value of the area.
 By creating a lush, dense green space, the company is not only improving air quality and fostering biodiversity but also offering temple visitors a serene, tranquil environment for reflection.
 This initiative reflects Silox India’s commitment to climate action and empowering local communities, encouraging participation in environmental conservation.
 The project strengthens the connection between spirituality and nature, promoting a shared responsibility for safeguarding the environment.
 Through this effort, Silox India is creating a lasting legacy of sustainability and community engagement, benefiting both the temple and the wider Dulara region for generations to come.

 Trees for Corporates